Masum-Osman/system-design-playground/High Availability/HA-PasteBin.md

 And to let you know, these things are my concepts.
 I had learned them.
 I am not saying "That is the only way."
 I am eager to learn different approaches of yours.

 ## Database
-So for that, the first thing I want to do is, I may shard my DataBase on their priority.
-Like the Microservices, where different data needs to be in touch with their close one, those are the tables that may stand on the same database.
-That would be like closely coupled data.
-I would break them into a maximum number of servers possible.
-And If needed, I would apply Master Slave architecture here.
+So for that, the first thing we need to do is, We may partitioned our DataBase on their priority then the service they may provide.
+Try to separete the data base rather than keeping it one big storage.
+And If possible, I would apply Master Slave architecture here so that the GET and POST may work indevidualy and improve overall DB performance.

 ## Services
 After that, we may point our eyes on our application server.
 Get up baby.
 You need to be clustered too.
-I may cluster each of them at least 3 in number.
+Cluster each of them at least 3 in number.
 And the most important part is, **It Needs to be Stateless.** Otherwise there is no point I guess.
 And the clusters may be on containers, or in different servers.
 But I prefer to place them on different servers.
 It makes the system more reliable.

 ## Load Balancer